Assessment

 Most of the questions are multiple choice, though some of the math questions ask you to enter the answer rather than select it.
 On all questions, there's no penalty for guessing: if you're not sure of the answer, it's better to guess than leave the response blank.

-Learn more here → SAT Suite of Assessments from CollegeBoard
+Learn more here → SAT School Day from CollegeBoard and SAT Essay from CollegeBoard

 KHS Contact: Director of Curriculum, Instruction, & Assessment - Abby Blais

-Learn more here → SAT Suite of Assessments from CollegeBoard
+Learn more here → PSAT NMSQT from CollegeBoard

 KHS Contact: Director of Curriculum, Instruction, & Assessment - Abby Blais